Australia

 OPTION: The Ghan Rail Journey

-For rail enthusiasts, we can arrange an overnight journey aboard The Ghan — one of the world’s great train adventures - available as an optional add-on to your expedition.
-Departing Alice Springs on Day 7 and arriving in Darwin the following evening, this legendary journey features stylish private cabins, attentive service, and superb food and wine, along with a memorable off-train experience in Katherine.
-Please contact us if you’d like to include The Ghan as part of your Australian adventure.
+For rail enthusiasts, we can help you arrange an overnight journey aboard The Ghan — one of the world’s legendary train adventures.
+Departing Alice Springs on Day 7 and arriving in Darwin the following evening, this iconic journey combines elegant private cabins, attentive service, and superb food and wine with a memorable off-train experience in Katherine.
+Please let us know if you’d like to include The Ghan as part of your Australian adventure.

 COMBINE FOR THE ULTIMATE EXPERIENCE